nairadithya/website/src/content/blog/gradesheet.md

 The contents of the letter don't really matter, just apologize for losing it and request a duplicate.

 This letter gets forwarded to the HoD and then the principal.
 After this, at some undefined point in time it will reach the exam cell.
 Due to the uncertainty at which it will reach the exam cell, you need to be making daily visits just to check in on the exam cell.
-They will admonish you for coming late so to avoid that it's best to just be regular about checking on the exam cell and asking after your letter.
+They will admonish you for coming late so to avoid that it's best to just be regular about checking on the exam cell and asking about your letter.

 # Step 3 - Form